 These beliefs guide my professional life as a researcher and teacher.

-For more information, please follow the link to my Curriculum Vita.
+For more information, please follow the link to my Curriculum Vitae.